A Lite Distributed Semantic Communication System for Internet of Things: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-Text is an important type of source data, which can be sensed from speaking and typing, environmental monitoring, etc. By training DL models with these text data at cloud/edge platform, the DL models based IoT devices have the capability to understand text data and generates semantic feature to be transmitted to the center to perform intelligent tasks, i.e., intelligent assistants, human emotion understanding, and environment humid and temperature adjustment based on human preference \cite{gil2016internet}.
+Text is an important type of source data, which can be sensed from speaking and typing, environmental monitoring, etc. By training DL models with these text data at cloud/edge platform, the DL models based IoT devices have the capability to understand text data and generate semantic feature to be transmitted to the center to perform intelligent tasks, i.e., intelligent assistants, human emotion understanding, and environment humid and temperature adjustment based on human preference \cite{gil2016internet}.

 As shown in Fig. \ref{system model}(a), we focus on distributed semantic communications for IoT networks.
 The considered system is consisted of various IoT networks with two layers, the cloud/edge platform and distributed IoT devices.
 The cloud/edge platform is equipped with huge computation power and big memory, which can be used to train the DL model by the received semantic features.
-The semantic communication enabled IoT devices perform intelligent tasks by understanding sensed texts, which are with limited memory and power but expected long lifetime, i.e., up to 10 years.
+The semantic communication enabled IoT devices to perform intelligent tasks by understanding sensed texts, which are with limited memory and power but expected long lifetime, i.e., up to 10 years.
 Particularly, our considered distributed semantic communication system consists of the following three steps: \begin{itemize} \item[1)] \textbf{Model Initialization/Update}: The cloud/edge platform first trains the semantic communication model by initial dataset.
-The trained model is updated in the subsequent iterations by the received semantic features from IoT devices.

-\item[2)] \textbf{Model Broadcasting}: The cloud/edge platform broadcasts the trained DL model to each IoT devices.

-\item[3)] \textbf{Semantic Features Upload}: The IoT devices constantly capture the text data, which are encoded by the proposed semantic transmitter shown in Fig. \ref{system model}(b).
-The extracted semantic features are then transmitted to the cloud/edge for model update and subsequent processing.
+The trained model is updated in the subsequent iterations by the received semantic features from IoT devices. \item[2)] \textbf{Model Broadcasting}: The cloud/edge platform broadcasts the trained DL model to each IoT device. \item[3)] \textbf{Semantic Features Upload}: The IoT devices constantly capture the text data, which are encoded by the proposed semantic transmitter shown in Fig. \ref{system model}(b).
+The extracted semantic features are then transmitted to the cloud/edge for model update and subsequent processing. \end{itemize} The aforementioned \textit{Questions 1-3} correspond to model initialization/update, semantic features uploading, and model broadcasting, respectively.
+Different from the traditional information transmission, semantic features can be not only used for recovering the text at the semantic level accurately, but also exploited as the input of other modules, i.e., emotion classification, dialog system, and human-robot interaction, for training effect networks and perform various intelligent tasks directly.
+The devices can also exchange semantic features, which has been previously discussed in our work in \cite{Xie2020deep}.
+We focus on the communication between cloud/edge platforms and local IoT devices to make the semantic communication model affordable.